 The Annual Conference Monitoring & Advisory Panel will be converted from a committee to a short-term volunteer opportunity.
 The work of this group lasts less than two months.
 Staff will recruit members during the annual volunteer call, as well as immediately following the conference early rate registration date.
 The group will assist with session reviews, onsite social media marketing, short article writing and more.

-• Submit a session proposal for the 2025 ASPEN Nutrition Science & Practice Conference (submission site will open in April 2024)
+- Submit a session proposal for the 2026 ASPEN Nutrition Science & Practice Conference (the submission site will open in Spring 2025)

 Please note: Individuals who serve in short-term roles must review and accept ASPEN's Volunteer Code of Conduct.